-As for the commonplace book, I owe the idea to my friend the poet Lawrence Raab - this one is just a miscellaneous assemblage of quotes which have stimulated and inspired me - I often find that poets and painters have much to say that is directly applicable to music.
+As for the commonplace book (to be found in the submenu under Texts), I owe the idea to my friend the poet Lawrence Raab - this one is just a miscellaneous assemblage of quotes which have stimulated and inspired me - I often find that poets and painters have much to say that is directly applicable to music.
 This will be a continually evolving single post, with insertions, additions, perhaps deletions.

-Please note that the 'texts and translations' section has a submenu for program notes!
+Please note that the 'texts' section (containing texts and translations of my vocal works) also has a submenu for program notes!

 I've added two new sections.
-Jocelyne Fleury - my wife, creative partner, muse, unerring critic - has now retired from singing, and I've posted a few souvenirs of our work together in concert.
-I still miss the joy of accompanying her, but she is a constant presence in this evolving adventure; I said to a friend that every note I write bears the imprint of her DNA as well as my own, and that's truer than ever now.
-Paul Klee once made a painting of the vocal fabric of a singer's voice; I think that the fabric of Jocelyne's voice is interwoven within all my music, even the instrumental works.
-Though she's no longer singing, her soul still shimmers with the same unique radiance, and that shimmering infuses itself into every part of me.
+Jocelyne Fleury - my wife, creative partner, muse, unerring critic - has now retired from singing, and I've posted a few souvenirs of our work together in concert, in a submenu under 'Audio.'
+I still miss the joy of accompanying her, but she is a constant presence in this evolving adventure; I once said to a friend that every note I write bears the imprint of her DNA as well as my own, and that's truer than ever now.
+Paul Klee once made a painting of the vocal fabric of a singer's voice; I think that the fabric of Jocelyne's voice is somehow interwoven within all my music, even the instrumental works.